grafana/grafana-operator/CONTRIBUTING.md

 make run
 ```

+To interact wit the cluster through kubectl you can ether run `kind export kubeconfig -n kind-grafana`
+or follow the instructions in the output from the script.

 ### E2e tests using Kuttl

 As mentioned above we use Kuttl to run e2e tests for the operator, we normally run Kuttl on [Kind](https://kind.sigs.k8s.io/)